-Thai-inspired Red Curry Pasta is a delicious vegan, dairy-free, 30-minute meal that's perfect for Meatless Mondays – and every other day of the week!
+Thai-inspired Red Curry Pasta is a delicious, vegan 30-minute meal that's perfect for a quick lunch or busy weeknight dinner.

-The flavors of this red curry noodle recipe are inspired by classic Thai flavors: coconut, cilantro, ginger, peanuts, and a red curry paste.
+Super flavorful - This Thai red curry pasta recipe is inspired by classic Thai flavors: coconut, cilantro, ginger, peanuts, and a red curry paste.

-To make this oh so yummy Thai-inspired vegan pasta recipe, you just need about 10 ingredients, including a few pantry staples.
+To make this easy curry pasta recipe, you just need about 10 ingredients.

-- Vegan meat crumbles - I use Beyond Meat Beyond Beef Crumbles that I bought at Safeway which is a great place to shop for the highest quality plant-based products.
-You could use any plant-based meat alternative that you prefer.
+- Vegan meat crumbles - I use Beyond Meat Beyond Beef Crumbles, but you could use any plant-based meat alternative that you prefer.
 There are so many great ones to choose from these days!

-- Red bell peppers - I love the color and softened crunch these add to this vegan pasta dish.
+- Red bell pepper - I love the color and softened crunch these add to this vegan pasta dish.
 You could also use green or orange bell peppers.

-- Garlic - Because we put garlic in everything savory, yes?
-I use 3 cloves, but you could use more or less depending on your taste preference.
+- Garlic - Because we put fresh garlic in everything savory, yes?
+I use 3 garlic cloves, but you could use more or less depending on your personal preference.

-- Red Curry Paste - You can find small 4-ounce jars of Thai Kitchen brand red curry paste in the Asian food section of Safeway and other Albertsons stores.
-If you've never had red curry paste before, it's a flavorful vegan paste usually made of red chili peppers, garlic, sea salt, lemongrass, shallot, coriander root, and kaffir lime peel.
+- Thai Red Curry Paste - This flavorful vegan paste is a key ingredient.
+It's usually made of red chili peppers, garlic, sea salt, lemongrass, shallot, coriander root, and kaffir lime peel.
 I wouldn't say it's very spicy, but if you are sensitive to spice, then you might want to start out by only using half of the amount in the recipe.
 Add more for more flavor and heat.

-- Coconut milk - Cans of coconut milk are a pantry staple, especially if you are dairy-free like me, or if you are trying to eat more plant-powered meals.
-While you can use other plant-based milk alternatives like almond or soy milk, I highly recommend sticking to coconut milk in this particular recipe.
-The coconut flavor enhances the other Thai flavors, and it lends a silky, creaminess to the sauce that other alternatives won't.
+- Coconut milk - The coconut flavor enhances the other Thai flavors, and it lends a silky, creaminess to the sauce that other alternatives won't.

 - Noodles - I love the shape of spaghetti with this Thai-inspired red curry pasta dish.
 However, this would also be absolutely delicious with gluten-free alternatives such as shirataki noodles or rice noodles.